 All containers shipping lose ink or paint have affixed a label like seen above.
 We conform to OSHA shipping standards and fully disclose the hazardous materials information required for shipping by air, sea, and ground transport.

-In compliance with California’s Safe Drinking Water and Toxic Enforcement Act of 1986, otherwise known as Proposition 65, all companies selling or distributing consumer products in or into California are required to inform consumers if using their products could potentially lead to exposure to chemicals listed by the State of California as being known to cause cancer, birth defects, or other reproductive harm.
+In compliance with California’s Safe Drinking Water and Toxic Enforcement Act of 1986, otherwise known as Proposition 65, all companies selling or distributing consumer products in or California are required to inform consumers if using their products could potentially lead to exposure to chemicals listed by the State of California as being known to cause cancer, birth defects, or other reproductive harm.

-Proposition 65 has resulted in certain consumer products bearing various warning labels over the years.
+Proposition 65 has resulted in certain consumer products bearing various warning labels over the year.
 However, recent changes to California regulations implementing Proposition 65 will result in many more consumer products having a warning applied or having a warning statement placed near the products in a retail environment.
 These warnings generally consist of language drafted by the State of California for particular classes of products – such as liquid chemical mixtures – or for more general use by almost any product.
 Companies are likely to use the state-drafted language because the use of other language risks penalties for the product manufacturer or retailer if the substitute language is found insufficient.
 For more information about Proposition 65, the listed chemicals and the warning requirements, please see https://www.P65Warnings.ca.gov.